Available in Español

 Marsha is a first-generation Haitian-American who was born and raised in New York City.
 Her introduction to social justice came from the many stories her parents shared of the Haitian Revolution.
 Marsha believes deeply in the power of community to create positive change and equitable environments.
 She first dove into social justice as an educator, working to inspire students of color to pursue science in college.
 Marsha graduated from Harvard University with a BA in Molecular and Cellular Biology and earned a MA in Teaching.
 She transitioned to nonprofit administration to broaden her impact on social justice movements.
 Marsha has over a decade of experience as an educator, administrator, and racial equity consultant.
 In 2012, Marsha founded and led The Trifecta Tribe, providing life coaching and retreats centered on the self-care needs of LGBTQ women of color.
 In her most recent role as the Chief Program Officer at the YWCA of Asheville she oversaw their grant-driven programs.
 In her capacity at Davis Squared Consulting, she works with organizations to create equitable internal cultures.
 Marsha lives in Asheville with her husband Marcus and demanding cat Milo.

 Raised in the upper coastal corner of Washington State, Jennifer’s passion led her to work initially in marine biology and on environmental issues, and later on affordable green building practices.
 She has volunteered her time over the years in grassroots organizing efforts and on various social justice issues including LGBTQ advocacy, voter access, civil rights abuses, and environmental health and preservation.
 Jennifer applies principles of trust-based philanthropy to her management of grant processes, in her relationships with grantee partners and other funders, and in how she advocates for more transformational systems within philanthropy.
 She loves researching issues and collaborating with diverse voices in order to build stronger movements of justice.
-Having spent much of her adult life in the South, she was engaged early in efforts to leverage and expand funding for LGBTQ equality work in the Southeastern U.S. Her collaborative work includes Astraea’s LGBTQ Racial Justice Fund and Funders For LGBTQ Issues’ Out in the South Fund.
-Jennifer is a board member of the Movement Advancement Project, the national LGBTQ think-tank and advocacy organization.
-She finds inspiration from her long-time partner of 33 years, and from other family members, friends, and her dogs.
+Having spent much of her adult life in the South, she was engaged early in efforts to leverage and expand funding for LGBTQ equality work in the Southeastern U.S. Jennifer’s collaborative work includes Astraea’s LGBTQ Racial Justice Fund and Funders For LGBTQ Issues’ Out in the South Fund.
+She is a board member of community choir Womansong, and of the Movement Advancement Project, the national LGBTQ think-tank and advocacy organization.
+Jennifer finds inspiration from her long-time partner, her sister, her other fabulous family members, friends, and her dogs.
 She loves creating and listening to music, cooking, hiking, boats and the outdoors.
 She lives in the mountains of Asheville, North Carolina.

 Libby Kyles, Director of Community-Led Grantmaking